AI-Commandos/RAGMeUp/README_Group11.md

 - Lastly, the current implementation fixates the number of returned documents, rather than a dynamic number of documents which are returned.

-These were the most prevalent steps for replacing FlashRank with ColBERT.
+These were the most prevalent steps for replacing FlashRank with a late-interaction model like ColBERT.

 For implementing further changes take a look at: https://github.com/AI-Commandos/RAGMeUp/compare/main...LvR33:RAGMeUp:ElanoIter